 Comparing Apples to Oranges

-Before a property owner is ever going to make the right decision regarding which roofing contractor to use, it is imperative that he understand this very simple truth: It is always the owner’s responsibility to make the right decision.
+Before a property owner is ever going to make the right decision regarding which roofing contractor to use, it is imperative that he understands this very simple truth: It is always the owner's responsibility to make the right decision.
 If the right choice is made the owner basks in the glory of a job well done.
-But if the wrong choice is made, even before the contractor is condemned, the owner must recognize the he shares the full extent and responsibility of that decision.
+But if the wrong choice is made, even before the contractor is condemned, the owner must recognize he shares the full extent and responsibility of that decision.
 Granted, the contractor may be at fault for failing to live up to their end of the bargain.
-But since it is the owner that bears the consequences, it must be the owner who takes the responsibility for the contractor they chose to use.
-This is even the case when an owner hires a property or facility manager to address this important task because ultimately the buck still stops with the owner.
+But since it is the owner that bears the consequences, it must be the owner who takes the responsibility for the contractor they choose to use.
+This is even the case when an owner hires a property or facility manager to address this important task, because ultimately the buck still stops with the owner.
 It may not be fair, but it is reality.
-So how does a property owner arm themselves with the knowledge needed to make sure they are choosing the right roofing contractor?
+So how does a property owner arm himself with the knowledge needed to make sure they are choosing the right roofing contractor?

 Do your homework.
 There are so many roofing contractors from which to choose that it may seem like a daunting task to verify the quality and credibility of any particular one.
 So when you are reviewing a contractor, what specifically should you look for?
-When you’re comparing one roofing contractor to another, be sure to be consistent.
-Comparing apples to oranges often ends up in giving you lemons.
-Instead, compare apples to apples and you’ll be in a better position to make a fair and balanced decision.
+When you're comparing one roofing contractor to another, be sure to be consistent.
+Comparing apples to oranges often ends up giving you lemons.
+Instead, compare apples to apples and you'll be in a better position to make a fair and balanced decision.

-Do They Have a Web Site?
+Do They Have a Website?

 Are They Members of the Better Business Bureau?